mwaqar29/react-text-animate/README.md

 <p align="center">
   <em>
-    Elevate your React projects with a stunning collection of sleek, modern, and silky-smooth text animation components powered by Framer Motion.
+    Elevate your React/Next.js projects with a stunning collection of sleek, modern, and silky-smooth text animation components powered by Framer Motion.
 Effortlessly add a touch of elegance and bring your UI to life, adding dynamic flair and visual appeal that will leave your users impressed!
   </em>
 </p>